 #31: Crew Cut Blowout Style

 A crew cut blowout style works wonders on men with thick tresses who prefer a quick and easy haircut to style and maintain.
-This cut is faded down to the skin, taken high, and tight into the top.
-To recreate this look, blow-dry your hair, add sea salt spray to the top and finish it with styling powder.
+This cut is faded to the skin, taken high, and tightened to the top.
+To recreate this look, blow-dry your hair, add sea salt spray to the top, and finish it with styling powder.

 #32: Cute Crew Cut for Boys